yilinglabs/starknet-specs/README.md

-# starknet-specs
+# StarkNet Specs

-Specs and initial implementation of the StarkNet protocol
+This git repository held the specs and polular implementation of the StarkNet network.